-Scott Baines reviews Undo Things Done, the Sean Edwards exhibition that made a mark as Wales’s representative at the Venice Beinnale in 2019 and until the lockdown sat at Ty Pawb in Wrexham.
+Scott Baines reviews Undo Things Done, the Sean Edwards exhibition that made a mark as Wales’s representative at the Venice Biennale in 2019 and until the lockdown sat at Ty Pawb in Wrexham.

 “In the early days, people would regularly get lost looking for their own houses, such was the uniformity of the housing and the complexity of its design… what my mum remembers is that every day she would be stopped by someone who needed directions to their new home” – Lynsey Hanley, Estates: An Intimate History.

-At the top of the visitors comment book is simply written: ‘Diderot’.
+At the top of the visitor’s comment book is simply written: ‘Diderot’.
 No, look again.
 Diddorol.
-By this point I’ve been walking around Sean Edwards’ Undo Things Done at Tŷ Pawb for a while and I’m beginning to lose trust in my sensory perceptors from the overflow of information.
-It was not my initial feeling as I first walked into the gallery, greeted by a sparseness of installations that I cannot say to have been expecting.
-I think such a space would be appropriately complimented by the words of Valery regarding the distance between works:
+By this point, I’ve been walking around Sean Edwards’ Undo Things Done at Tŷ Pawb for a while and I’m beginning to lose trust in my sensory preceptors from the overflow of information.
+It was not my initial feeling as I first walked into the gallery, greeted by sparseness of installations that I cannot say to have been expecting.
+I think such a space would be appropriately complemented by the words of Valery regarding the distance between works:

 ‘the sense of sight is harassed by this abuse of space in a collection and, similarly, intelligence is offended by the tight packing of important works’.

 One of the main themes of the exhibition is an expectation, specifically an attempt to capture the condition of